top of page

 Besides Washington, D.C., Buffalo is the city with the most connections to the 45 men who have served as president.

 Millard Fillmore (1850-53) and Grover Cleveland (1885-89 and 1893-97) each made their reputations in Buffalo before being elected president.
-Abraham Lincoln’s funeral train stopped in Buffalo on April 27, 1865.
+There were two processions to honor Abraham Lincoln after his assassination, and Lincoln's funeral train stopped in Buffalo on April 27, 1865.
 William McKinley was assassinated at the Pan-American Exposition in Buffalo in 1901, and eight days later, his Vice-President, Theodore Roosevelt, took the oath of office at the Wilcox Mansion on Delaware Avenue.

 With visits from nearly every president for the past 140 years, Western New York is rich in presidential history.
 The Buffalo Presidential Center commemorates and celebrates these connections, with an eye toward history.